 United States Secret Service (USSS).
 The primary mission for USSS investigations is the prosecution of those involved in financial crimes as it relates to the protection of the financial infrastructure of the United States.
 The USSS has Financial Crimes Task Forces and Electronic Crimes Task Forces (ECTFs) throughout the United States that are ready to carry out this mission.
 The ECTF coordinates regular meetings in each region to discuss the evolving threat environment, provide training and build awareness as well as provide an opportunity to network with local law enforcement and state computer crime lab representatives.

-New: The U.S. Secret Service issued an advisory regarding the recent increase in malicious activity targeting payment processers associated with prepaid debit accounts.
+The U.S. Secret Service issued an advisory regarding the recent increase in malicious activity targeting payment processers associated with prepaid debit accounts.

 Public – Private Partnerships